johnbntn/Compiler-in-C/README.md

 # Compiler-in-C

-I'll be making a compiler using C that will compile a small amount of the C language.
+I'll be making a compiler using C that will compile a simple programming language.